tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Rishabh4991/index.md

 Hii!
 Iam experienced sales and marketing profession wanting to transition my carrer in software/web development.

 ### introduction
-A newbie in web and software development field having a basic knowledege of HTML,CSS,Python,Javascript,always interseted in building cool stuffs.
+A newbie in web and software development field having a basic knowledege of HTML,CSS,Python,Javascript,always interested in building cool stuff's.

 ## why are you taking this challenge?